-to lessen the influence of informal old-boy networks that often exclude women" (European Commission 2008a: 29).
+Transparency and fairness of selection procedures are less disputable conditions for gender balance in decision-making bodies.
+It is recognized that "open, transparent procedures work to lessen the influence of informal old-boy networks that often exclude women" (European Commission 2008: 29).
 However, the reality fall short of the recommendation for transparent and fair procedures.
-In 2012 it was observed that in many European scientific institutions both structures and processes lacked clarity (European Commission 2012a: 20).
-It manifested itself in: 1. the lack of clarity about how committees or advisory bodies function and are constituted, 2. establishing membership in such bodies through existing members bringing in acquaintances (co-optation), 3. insufficient information on vacancies and application procedures in the openings to such bodies, and 4. lack of limits for service periods on such bodies and committees, which is believed to prevent the influx of fresh ideas and new perspectives (European Commission 2012a: 20).
+In 2012 it was observed that in many European scientific institutions both structures and processes lacked clarity (Structural Change 2012: 20).
+It manifested itself in: 1. the lack of clarity about how committees or advisory bodies function and are constituted, 2. establishing membership in such bodies through existing members bringing in acquaintances (co-optation), 3. insufficient information on vacancies and application procedures in the openings to such bodies, and 4. lack of limits for service periods on such bodies and committees, which is believed to prevent the influx of fresh ideas and new perspectives (Structural change 2012: 20).
 The persistence of informal and not transparent recruitment procedures sustains male dominance in editorial boards, peer panels, and selection committees for professorships and, therefore, reproduces the established power system of science (Kalpazidou Schmidt 2012).
 Therefore "it is advisable that the terms for membership on committees and boards be limited to an appropriate duration in order to avoid stagnation.
 The working conditions of such committees and boards should be published and the criteria of how procedures are structured and how decisions are reached should be transparent and objective: there should be no doubts as to how and where decisions are reached.
-A regular review of processes and gender audits of such bodies ensures accountability and leads to increased transparency" (European Commission 2012a: 32-33).
+A regular review of processes and gender audits of such bodies ensures accountability and leads to increased transparency" (Structural change 2012: 32-33).